Our Winter Break in Craster

 Craster’s famous Smokehouse

 A stay in Craster is not complete with a trip to the famous Smokehouse.
 People travel from all over the world to sample the famous Craster kipper.
 It was such a treat having the Smokehouse almost next door to where we were staying.
 There is an attached seafood restaurant open in the summer too.
 Our children loved peeking through the smokehouse windows and watching the fishmongers prepare their catch of the day for smoking.
 There is a small smokehouse shop where you can purchase a wide variety of seafood.
 You simply must buy some kippers for breakfast one morning.

 The main reason that Craster attracts so many visitors is because it’s the best place to start a Northumberland coastal walk.
 Whether this be the 1.5 mile walk to Dunstanburgh Castle or further on to the tranquil village of Low Newton by the Sea where you can enjoy a pint from the microbrewery at The Ship Inn and let your children play on the often deserted beach, there are walks from Craster for all abilities.

-We thoroughly enjoyed our stay at Craster Reach Cottage.
+We thoroughly enjoyed our stay at Craster Reach Cottage and our Winter break in Craster.
 It was such a special place to spend my birthday and enjoy a slower pace of life for a week.
 Our children adored the village playground and chatting to the fishermen in the harbour every day as well as walking and exploring the castle via a field of sheep (much to their amusement).